zhouzhongyuan/blog/contents/articles/impromptu-web-scraping/index.md

 The colors are freely available on the web, such as [here on Brickipedia](http://lego.wikia.com/wiki/Color_Palette), but man, there's a lot of them and it's pretty darn tedious to copy and paste each color's properties over into my editor.

-I'll have JavaScript do the work for me ...
+I'll have JavaScript do the work for me, pop open the console and begin with ...

 ```javascript
 document.querySelectorAll('tr')